People

 • Seyedeh Fatemeh Salehian Amiri

-• Tomasz Zielinski (afterwards postdoc in Edinburgh, UK)
+• Tomasz Zielinski (postdoc in Edinburgh, UK)

-• Enda Bergin (now editor at Nature Communications)
+• Enda Bergin (editor at Nature Communications)

-• Jacqui Carnall (now at ADAS UK Ltd)
+• Jacqui Carnall (at ADAS UK Ltd)

 • Frieda Mansfeld (postdoc at the University of Queensland in Australia)